- 15 (0.125 EFTS)

-Evolution and behaviour Adaptation, Darwinian fitness, inclusive fitness, evolutionary stable strategies, kin selection, social insects, reciprocal altruism, game theory, optimal foraging theory.
+Adaptation, Darwinian fitness, inclusive fitness, evolutionary stable strategies, male rivalry, female choice, kin selection, reciprocal altruism, co-operative breeding, social hierarchy, game theory,

 - Choose your class for this course from the option(s) below.
 You will need to attend all the sessions in that class to complete the course.
 Where more than one class number is shown, choose one of them and attend all sessions within that class number.
 (Note: If a class is held in different locations at the same time, you only need to attend all the sessions in one of the locations.)